akamai/cli-adaptive-acceleration/README.md

      "groupId": "grp_93848",
      "propertyId": "prp_459153",
    ```
    the property id is the numeric part of the value (ie, the part without the "prp_" prefix).
 In this case, it is 459153.
+Use that in the next section to replace PROPERTYID.

 # Usage

 To reset a policy, run

 ```
-akamai adaptive-acceleration reset PROPERTYID
+akamai a2 reset PROPERTYID
 ```

-where PROPERTYID is the identifier you found in the previous section
+where PROPERTYID is the identifier you found in the previous section.

 ## Global Flags
 - `--edgerc value` — Location of the credentials file (default: user's directory like "/Users/vzaytsev/.edgerc") [$AKAMAI_EDGERC]